How to File a Connecticut Annual Report

 The Annual Report filing fee for a Corporation is $150 and $80 for the LLC.

 Annual Report Due Date

 The Secretary of State’s office sends a reminder approximately 1 month before the Annual Report is due.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.

 The State of Connecticut has different deadlines depending on the business entity.

 Corporations: The Annual Report for a Corporation is due by the last day of the Anniversary month it was formed.

-For example, if your Corporation was formed January 1, 2020, the first Annual Report will be due by January 31st 2021.
+For example, if your Corporation was formed January 1, 2021, the deadline for the first Annual Report will be January 31st 2022.

 LLC: The Annual Report for an LLC is due between January 31st and March 31st each year.

 For example, if your Corporation was formed December 1, 2021, the first Annual Report will be due by March 31st 2022.